xvrdm/functional-programming-in-R/01_functions_in_R.md

 When we call the function, the expression is evaluated, in the global scope, but there `i` now has the value 4 because that is the last value it was assigned in the loop.
 The value of `i` was 1 when we called it to create the function but it is 4 when the expression is actually evaluated.

-This also means that we can chance the value of `i` before we evaluate one of the functions, and this changes it from the value we intended when we created the function.
+This also means that we can change the value of `i` before we evaluate one of the functions, and this changes it from the value we intended when we created the function.

 ```{r}
 i <- 1